sylwia-budzynska/orangecon-2024-codeql-workshop/test.md

 CodeQL queries for Python reside in the `ql/python/ql/src/Security` folder.
 There already exist queries for the most popular vulnerabilities: SQL injection, command injection, code injection, etc. Run the SQL injection query (CWE-089) on the test database.

-:lightbulb: This is very interesting for security researchers - using the default queries, we can get a general idea of what the potential vulnerabilities might exist in a given project.
+:bulb: This is very interesting for security researchers - using the default queries, we can get a general idea of what the potential vulnerabilities might exist in a given project.

 ### 9. Run the default queries or your own queries using multi-repository variant analysis (MRVA)

 The power of CodeQL lies in being able to reuse the CodeQL queries and models to run them on any codebase in the same language.
 We can run CodeQL queries on up to a 1000 repositories at once using multi-repository variant analysis (MRVA).
 The projects have to be hosted on GitHub.

-:lightbulb: This is very interesting for security researchers - if you've found a potential dangerous sink or a source, you can add it to CodeQL (or run as a query) and do your research against a thousand repositories at once.
+:bulb: This is very interesting for security researchers - if you've found a potential dangerous sink or a source, you can add it to CodeQL (or run as a query) and do your research against a thousand repositories at once.